-Section 1 of the 1971 Act may be the appropriate offence where a minor explosion causes damage to property – see further guidance on the Explosive Substances Act 1883 within the Explosives legal guidance.
+Section 1 of the CDA 1971 may be the appropriate offence where a minor explosion causes damage to property – see further guidance on the Explosive Substances Act 1883 within the Explosives Legal Guidance.

 The provisions of s.
-22 and Schedule 2 MCA 1980 deal with the determination of mode of trial for those offences, referred to as "scheduled offences" that are mentioned in the first column of Schedule 2 to this Act.
+22 and Schedule 2 MCA 1980 deal with the determination of mode of trial for those offences, referred to as "scheduled offences" that are mentioned in the first column of Schedule 2 MCA 1980.

-Where a person is charged with an offence contrary to s.1(1) Criminal Damage Act 1971 or with aiding, abetting, counselling or procuring such an offence, or with attempting to commit, or inciting such an offence, and the value involved is less than £5,000, she/he must be tried summarily.
+Where a person is charged with an offence contrary to s.1(1) CDA 1971 or with aiding, abetting, counselling or procuring such an offence, or with attempting to commit, or inciting such an offence, and the value involved is less than £5,000, they must be tried summarily.

 If the amount of damage is under £5000, the allegation may nevertheless be included in an indictment for another offence in the circumstances set out in Section 40 Criminal Justice Act 1988.

-The Mode of Trial Guidelines will apply where the value involved is over £5000.
+The Mode of Trial Guidelines will apply where the value involved is over £5000 (or one of the two exceptions above apply).
 They state that, in general, cases should be tried summarily unless one or more of the following features are present and the court's sentencing powers are insufficient:

 - deliberate fire-raising;